tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * There are several theoretical aspects behind the k-means and PCA algorithms, focus the class on the practical application of these algorithms for customer segmentation and share the additional references presented on the slides for those students interested in having a deeper understanding.

-* The cloud is a core concept for FinTech professionals; however, it might be seen as complex and nebulous for some students; it's important to highlight how companies like Amazon Web Services have reduced the technological complexity behind the cloud, by offering user-friendly interfaces that allow deployment of a machine-learning model with few lines of code and some mouse clicks.
+* The cloud is a core concept for FinTech professionals; however, it might be seen as complex and nebulous for some students; it's important to highlight how companies like Amazon Web Services have reduced the technological complexity behind the cloud, by offering user-friendly interfaces that allow deployment of a machine-learning model with a few lines of code and some mouse clicks.

 * On Day 1, the homework demo is presented; be sure to get familiar with the homework's solutions before the class.